akeneo/pim-community-dev/src/Akeneo/Pim/Automation/FranklinInsights/README.md

 In order to ease the mapping, we considered Brand and MPN as two different attributes.

 ***Identifiers Mapping***
-This is the collection of all the identifiers from Franklin mapped (or not) to PIM attributes.
+This is the collection of all the identifiers from Franklin that can be mapped to PIM attributes.

 ***Identifier Mapping***
     - *Franklin identifier*